karthicreddyy/Datascience/README.md

 # Datascience
-## This will contains all the practice codes related to datascience course
+## This will contain all the practice codes related to datascience course